-Let me walk you through my last rib cook and I’ll break down the issues that will influence your cook times.
-For my last cook I was working with two slabs of ribs that weighed a little over three pounds each.
+Let me walk you through a cook where I timed how long it took a couple of racks of ribs to get finished.
+For the cook I was working with two slabs of ribs that weighed a little over three pounds each.
 One slab was finished in four and a half hours while the other slab took five and a half hours.

 One slab of ribs was taken off of the smoker in wrapped it in aluminum foil along with some Parkay, honey, brown sugar and apple juice.